exercism/kotlin/exercises/concept/basics/.docs/hints.md

 ## General

 - An [integer (`Int`) value][numbers] can be defined as one or more consecutive digits.
+- Use variables to give nice and readable names for your values.
+Remember that code readability is much more important than amount of code lines.

 ## 1. Calculate remaining baking time in minutes